No.221

 But, yes, any hobby that Hu¢¢ie doesn't engage in himself (which is basically anything besides playing videogames and doing le ironies) is treated with some level of derision.
 I disagree; I think that's basically a thing straight from the offset because Hu¢¢ie is an asshole.

->It's possible he had a straightforward structuralist narrative in mind and grew to subvert it out of bitterness by the end, but his deconstruction completely undermines Homestuck entirely into an anti-social farce.
+>It's possible he had a straightforward structuralist narrative in mind and grew to subvert it out of bitterness by the end, but his deconstruction completely undermines Homestuck entirely into an anti-social farce."Yeah, we know."

 I'm glad you're finally posting here and maybe you need to get this out into the air but I'd rather this thread be "Huh, looks like that was a dropped plot point" and "Here's where Hu¢¢ie got this idea" and "Here's where Hu¢¢ie changed plans" and all my reconstructionism ideas as opposed to the same tepid "Homestuck is a blackhole of joy" soliloquies we tend to go on.